 Allow your users to review all the purchase details as well as your policies on returns, exchanges, and privacy.

-This is the final confidence booster which can solidify trust in even the wariest of customers.
+This is the final confidence booster that can solidify trust in even the wariest of customers.

-Amazon does a good job at understanding user behavior and displaying all the relevant information before the customer places the order.
+Amazon does a good job of understanding user behaviour and displaying all the relevant information before the customer places the order.

 That’s it, now all that’s left is for your customer to push the final button and place the order.

 There are two more Bonus tactics to boost sales with your checkout, which you should definitely consider.

 No matter what you do, it’s unlikely that you’ll convert 100% of your visitors into customers.
 In fact, 99% of all online store visitors don’t buy anything during their first visit?!